-Ontario is facing a serious public health and safety issue related to the abuse and misuse of opioids, including prescription narcotics and other controlled substances.
+Ontario is facing a serious public health and safety issue related to opioid use disorder, including prescription narcotics and other controlled substances.

 College’s Response to Opioid Crisis

-The College is committed to supporting and complementing action undertaken by provincial and federal governments and other health system stakeholders to reduce the abuse and misuse of opioids and prevent overdose and addiction.
+The College is committed to supporting and complementing action undertaken by provincial and federal governments and other health system stakeholders to reduce opioid use disorder and prevent overdose and addiction.
 Already, we have focused on ensuring pharmacy professionals have access to educational resources to help them provide the best possible care for their patients.
 These include:

 - creating an opioid practice tool as a hub for relevant resources,